|Rosella Predictive Knowledge & Data Mining|

 Profiling insurance risk factors is very important.
 The Pareto principle suggests that 80%~90% of the insurance claims may come from 10%~20% of the insurance segment groups.
 Profiling these hotspot segments can reveal invaluable information for insurance risk management.
 Insurance providers often collect a large amount of information on insured entities.
 Policy information (such as automobile insurance, life insurance, general insurance, etc.) often consists of dozens or even hundreds of variables, involving both categorical and numerical data with noisy information.
 Profiling is to identify factors and variables that best summarize the segments.

-Hotspot profiling analysis drills-down data systematically and detects important relationships, co-factors, interactions, dependencies and associations amongst many variables and values accurately using Artificial Intelligence techniques such as incremental learning and searching, and generate profiles of most interesting segments.
+CMSR Data Miner hotspot profiling tools drill-down data systematically and detect important relationships, co-factors, interactions, dependencies and associations amongst many variables and values accurately using Artificial Intelligence techniques such as incremental learning and searching, and generate profiles of most interesting segments.
 It is noted that insurance premiums are normally stipulated with profiles of risky (or very low-risk) policy holders.
 Hotspot analysis can identify profiles of high (and low) risk policies accurately through thorough analysis of all available insurance data.

 Insurance Risk Predictive Modeling